markCwatson/budgetpals/README.md

     }' | jq -r '.access_token')
 ```

-and the response should include a valid access token which is saved in the `TOKEN` variable.
+The response should include a valid access token which is saved in the `TOKEN` variable.
 You should now be able to make addditional requests to authenticated routes.
 For example, get a list of income categories:

 ```
 curl -i -X GET \